 Conservation easements provide a tool for keeping land in private ownership while providing conservation benefits.
 Voluntary land protection agreements restrict development while ensuring biological diversity, sustainable timber management, and public access.

 Conservation easement agreements are needed because much of northern Minnesota is owned by industrial landowners, such as timber companies that traditionally have held large tracts of land they manage for timber.
 These large tracts are home to many wildlife species.
 In the past, many have been available for public use, providing immense opportunities for outdoor recreation.
 Recently, however, shifting economics for forest products and escalating real estate prices have resulted in industrial landowners selling or leasing large tracts of land resulting in fragmentation of the forest landscape.

 The newly conserved lands include coniferous forest and peatland, along with 13 lakes and more than 90 ponds totaling 46.9 miles of shoreline.
 The properties also encompass 43.5 miles of rivers and streams as well as 18,971 acres of wetlands.

-This project is expected to benefit as many as 81 of the 292 species classified by the DNR as species of greatest conservation need in Minnesota's State Wildlife Action Plan, "Tomorrow's Habitat for the Wild and Rare."
-Species of greatest conservation need are broadly defined as species that are declining, rare, or vulnerable in Minnesota.
+This project is expected to benefit as many as 81 of the 292 species classified by the DNR as species in greatest conservation need in Minnesota's State Wildlife Action Plan, "Tomorrow's Habitat for the Wild and Rare."
+Species in greatest conservation need are broadly defined as species that are declining, rare, or vulnerable in Minnesota.